wearefrank/frank-gateway/docs/nlx/README.md

-# APISIX as an NLX Inway
+# APISIX as an NLX/FSC Inway

 There are two aspects in order for APISIX (or any other gateway) to function as an NLX Inway:
-1) handling traffic conformant to the NLX specification
+1) handling traffic conformant to the NLX/FSC specification
 2) handle registration of the Inway and it's services in the registry and the NLX management

 Note, this would still require the NLX Management API and optionally the NLX Management UI.

-## Traffic handling conformat to NLX specification
+## Traffic handling conformat to NLX/FSC specification

-In order for APISIX to handle traffic according to the NLX specification as an Inway the following features must be implemented in APISIX.
+In order for APISIX to handle traffic according to the NLX/FSC specification as an Inway the following features must be implemented in APISIX.

 - mTLS connections
     - verify clients based on their client certificate
         - PKI Overheid CA??
         - extract and verify NLX organization indentifier from the certificates `serialNumber` as part of the `CN`
-- Add serialNumber to HTTP Header `X-NLX-Request-Organization`
+- Add NLX organization identifier to HTTP Header `X-NLX-Request-Organization`
-- verify access grants (list managed by management UI/API)
+- perform authorization
+    - The Peer ID in the X.509 certificate used by the connecting Outway matches the value of the field grant.data.outway.peer_id.
+    - The Public Key Fingerprint of the Public Key used by the connecting Outway matches a value of the field grant.data.outway.public_key_fingerprints.
+    - The access token is signed by the same Peer that owns Inway.
+    - The access token is used by an Outway that uses the X.509 certificate to which the access token is bound.
+This is verified by applying the JWT Certificate Thumbprint Confirmation Method specified in Section 3.1 of [RFC8705].
+    - The Service specified in the access token is known to the Inway.
 - respond with NLX errors https://gitlab.com/commonground/nlx/nlx/-/blob/master/docs/docs/support/common-errors.md

 ## NLX registration
+`currently it is not known how an NLX inway needs to become part of the group.
+The below is still part of the NLX reference implementation and documentation.
+But is not part of the FSC standard.`

 In order for APISIX to become part of the NLX network it needs to register as an NLX Inway.
 Currently all management capabilities of NLX of which the registration is part of is handled by the `NLX Management UI` and `NLX Management API`.
 It makes the most sense to use the `NLX Management API`.
 However this is a GRPC API of which documentation is currently sparce.
 E.g. addition of the required GRPC headers was only discovered by looking at the source code of the Tyk experiment of NLX.